google/go-github/README.md

 ```

 *Note*: In order to interact with certain APIs, for example writing a file to a repo, one must generate an installation token
-using the installation ID of the Github app and authenticate with the OAuth method mentioned above.
-See the examples
+using the installation ID of the GitHub app and authenticate with the OAuth method mentioned above.
+See the examples.
-for more details.

 ### Rate Limiting ###